Get Heat Pump Quotes

 Key features:

-Hitachi is a pretty famous Japanese manufacturer, regarded for its well-designed, high-quality products.
+Hitachi is a well-known Japanese manufacturer, regarded for its innovative, high-quality products.

-When it comes to their air source heat pumps, the Hitachi Yutaki lineup is their most important one.
-Its high water temperatures (up to 80°C) are the series’ most remarkable feature.
-Also, the Hitachi pumps have a special heat pump circuit instead of the standard element used by other manufacturers, which lowers the time needed to reach higher water temperatures.
+The Hitachi Yutaki line-up consists of the company’s most notable air source heat pumps.
+Particularly impressive is the series’ high water temperature rating (up to 80°C).
+The Hitachi pumps have a special heat pump circuit instead of the standard element used by other manufacturers, which lowers the time needed to reach higher water temperatures.

-The Yutaki S80 pumps are also extremely energy-efficient, judging from their A+++ rating.
-Plus, the pumps are easy to install and maintain.
+The Yutaki S80 pumps are extremely energy-efficient, based on their A+++ rating.
+These pumps are easy to install and maintain.

 Best Air Source Heat Pumps Buyers’ Guide

-As their name suggests, these ASHPs extract heat from the air surrounding your home, even in extremely low temperatures.
-And they convert this heat into energy that’s used to power the heating inside of your home, and your hot water.
+As their name suggests, air source heat pumps (ASHPs) extract heat from the air surrounding your home, even in extremely low temperatures.
+They transfer this heat into your home to provide you with heated indoor air and to heat your water.
 This is a complex technical process, and ASHPs are an amazing feat of engineering.

-However, that means you may not understand the most important features and distinctions between different air source heat pump models — so we’ll explain the crucial ones you need to examine before buying one.
+To help you understand the most important features and distinctions between different air source heat pump models, we explain several key concepts so that you know what to examine before buying one.

 Type of air source heat pump

 There are two types of ASHPs: air-to-water and air-to-air.
-The air-to-air models use a system of fans to cool or heat your household, and air-to-water units use the heat they generate to heat water, which is then circulated to radiators for heating and stored in cylinders.
+The air-to-air models use a system of fans to cool or heat your household.
+Air-to-water units use the heat they generate to heat water, which is then circulated to radiators for heating and stored in cylinders.

-So, air-to-water units have a single purpose: generate heat from the outside air and transfer this heat to the water that runs through your central heating system.
-On the other hand, air-to-air pumps are more akin to air conditioning units that can be used to heat or cool your air.
-Bear in mind that these are much more difficult to install compared to air-to-water models, which is why we’ll mostly focus on the more practical air-to-water heat pumps.
+Air-to-water units have a single purpose: to generate heat from the outside air and transfer this heat to the water that runs through your central heating system.
+On the other hand, air-to-air pumps are more akin to air conditioning units that can be used to heat or cool your indoor air.
+Bear in mind that these are more difficult to install than air-to-water models, which is why we focus primarily on the more practical air-to-water heat pumps.

 Temperature

-The majority of manufacturers of air source heat pumps create two different types of their models: low-temperature and high-temperature.
-The low-temperature pumps are designed for households with low-temperature radiators or underfloor heating — and high-temperature units are better suited for the usual central heating systems, seeing as they heat up water to temperatures equivalent to those of a gas boiler.
+Most manufacturers of air source heat pumps create two different types: low-temperature and high-temperature.
+The low-temperature pumps are designed for households with low-temperature radiators or underfloor heating.
+High-temperature units are better suited for the usual central heating systems, since they heat up water to temperatures equivalent to those of a gas boiler.

 Split vs. Monobloc

-Temperature isn’t the only way we can differentiate between air source heat pump models.
+Temperature isn’t the only way to differentiate between air source heat pump models.
 You can also choose between split and monobloc models.
-The latter comes in the form of a single outdoor unit, while the former has both an indoor and an outdoor unit.
+Monobloc products take the form of a single outdoor unit, while split pumps include both an indoor and an outdoor unit.

-There are several pros and cons to both, but basically, it comes down to this: monobloc air source heat pumps take up less space inside your home compared to both a gas boiler and a split unit, because there’s no indoor unit.
+There are several pros and cons to both.
+Basically, it comes down to this: monobloc air source heat pumps take up less space inside your home compared to both a gas boiler and a split unit, because there’s no indoor unit.

 However, most monobloc air source heat pumps require you to install a hot water storage tank separately — while the indoor unit in a split air source heat pump is likely to have integrated hot water storage.